jlparkI/xGPR/docs/kernel_info/fixed_vec_kernels.rst

        | spaces.
      - | "matern_nu":float
        | "intercept":bool
+       | "simplex_rffs":bool .
+An experimental feature,
+       | see below.
    * - Cauchy
      - | A scale mixture of RBF kernels; models functions that
        | vary smoothly across multiple lengthscales.
        | This is a rational quadratic kernel with degrees of
        | freedom set to 1.
      - | "intercept":bool
+       | "simplex_rffs":bool .
+An experimental feature,
+       | see below.
    * - RBFLinear
      - | The sum of a linear kernel and an RBF kernel.
 Models
        | functions that are close to linear but with some fairly
        | smooth "wiggles".
 Use "intercept" to indicate if a y-
        | intercept should be fitted.
      - | "intercept":bool
+       | "simplex_rffs":bool .
+An experimental feature,
+       | see below.
    * - Linear
      - | Equivalent to Bayesian linear regression.
        | Use "intercept" to indicate if a y-